orlagh-sweeney/we-ride-cycling-club/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/): This was used throughout the project to test responsiveness, to de-bug any issues, and to test changes to HTML and CSS before implementing them in Gitpod.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/): This was used to check the responsiveness of each page of the site on different device sizes including mobile, tablet, laptop and desktop.
     - This revealed that the join-us form was too short for tablet devices of 800x1280, there was spacing underneath the footer.
 The height of the form-section was increased from 900x to 1200px for max-width 950px to resolve this.
+    - This is also revealed that the contact.html page was too short for large desktop screens with a height of 1000px-1200px.
+The height of the contact section was adjusted to resolve this display issue.

 ### Device Testing
 The website was manually tested on the following devices with no issues: